Eagle County, Colorado loan limits — 2026.

 2026 loan limits at a glance

-Eagle County is a designated high-cost area.
+Eagle County is a designated high-cost area and sits at the FHFA/FHA national ceiling.
 Limits below apply to all towns in the county including Vail, Avon, Edwards, Eagle, and Gypsum.

 | Program | 1-unit | 2-unit | 3-unit | 4-unit |